 - Improved picking with fingernails

 One of the biggest issues will be the wear on your strumming hand nails.
 As you use them, they will wear out, and so keeping them looking nice will take more effort.

 Even if you have long nails, it’s possible to play the guitar.
-While playing with them will take some getting used to, you can still learn how to once you recognize the obstacles and overcome them.
+Playing with them will take some getting used to.
+You can still learn how to once you recognize the obstacles and overcome them.
 But to be able to switch quickly between chords while playing, it’s easier to keep your nails short.

-So if you can find a balance of shorter nails on your fret hand and longer on your strumming, you might find your technique.
+If you can find a balance of shorter nails on your fret hand.
+And longer on your strumming, you might find your technique.
 Experiment until you’re comfortable!

 Can I Use Acrylic Nails?

 Because Acrylic nails are quite hard and don’t come off easy, it’s very possible to use them while playing guitar.
 You just need to make sure they are not too long for the technique you plan to use.

 If you have extremely long nails, and you cannot even hold a pick, that will be a problem.
 So if you plan to use fake nails, just make sure you can play guitar with the new length.